 An Act regarding a farmland protection and viability action plan, S482, Senator Anne Gobi

 Legislation to develop a statewide Farmland Action Plan to compile data on land use trends, and use that data to guide state investments and policies related to farmland access, protection, and use.
 See the Collaborative's testimony here.
+Bill has been reported favorably from the Committee on Environment, Natural Resources and Agriculture to the Joint Committee on Rules.

 Land 2.1.1: Establish a legislatively-appointed task force to develop a state Farmland Action Plan, and provide necessary funding for its development.